mathigatti/vocal-style-transfer/README.md

 Filnally we removed silence for the bigger receptive field on voices.

 Data were downsampled to 16 kHz.
-For the sepearation normalized magnitude spectrogram were used and for the transfer 24 Mel-cepstral coefficients (MCEPs) were used.[2][3]
+For the separation normalized magnitude spectrogram were used and for the transfer 24 Mel-cepstral coefficients (MCEPs) were used.[2][3]

 ## Models